Hey guys! It’s been a minute hasn’t it?

 I have spent the last six months working towards a scholarship.
 As many of you will know, I want to be a journalist and I’ve dreamt of working at Singapore’s national newspaper ever since I was 14.

-So I applied for the Singapore Press Holdings scholarship.
+So I was applying for the Singapore Press Holdings scholarship.
 It is an incredible scholarship that I have been eyeing for many years.
 I submitted my application in January and by March, I had passed the writing test and the first interview.

 So I started at The Straits Times in March.
 I was in Digital for five weeks and then I moved to News till I quit on June 16.